algosup/2023-2024-project-4-sportshield-team-5/documents/functional specification/functional-specification.md

 ### 2.2.1 Connection To The Device

-#### 2.2.1.1 Bluetooth
+#### 2.2.1.1 BLE

-Users should be able to connect to the device via the application and its Bluetooth capabilities.
+Users should be able to connect to the device via the application and its BLE capabilities.
 Users will be able to activate and deactivate the anti-theft function, unlock the security cable and enter sleep mode via this connection.

 #### 2.2.1.2 NFC

-Users should be able to connect to the device via the application and its NFC capabilities (The NFC connection should have the same capabilities as the Bluetooth connection).
+Users should be able to connect to the device via the application and its NFC capabilities (The NFC connection should have the same capabilities as the BLE connection).
 It is however important to note that the NFC functionality is a nice to have feature, meaning that it isn't the most important want to implement and will be done if everything else has been already done.

 ### 2.2.2 Anti-Theft function

 Once activated, this function will detect all shocks and movement, depending on which it will activate certain features to prevent theft.
 There are two types of shocks or movements which are small and big, the exact threshold at which a shock should be considered as noise, small or big will be defined after further testing to ensure the right match with real situations.
-The user will be able to activate or deactivate this function at will while they are connected to the device (either via Bluetooth or NFC).
+The user will be able to activate or deactivate this function at will while they are connected to the device (either via BLE or NFC).

 #### 2.2.2.1 Alarm

 When a shock or movement is detected, depending on its type there are two outcomes:
-- The shock or movement is a small one => an alarm of three (3) short beeps (two hundred (200) milliseconds of sound, one hundred (100) milliseconds of silence) will ring at 50% of the sound level capacity.
+- The shock or movement is a small one => an alarm of three (3) short beeps (two hundred (200) milliseconds of sound, two hundred (200) milliseconds of silence) will ring at 50% of the sound level capacity.
-- The shock or movement is a big one => an alarm of five (5) long pips (five hundred (500) milliseconds of sound, one hundred (100) milliseconds of silence) will ring at 100% of the sound level capacity.
+- The shock or movement is a big one => an alarm of five (5) long pips (three hundred fifty (350) milliseconds of sound, three hundred fifty (350) milliseconds of silence) will ring at 100% of the sound level capacity.

 The software should be able to interrupt the alarm if needed (e.g. the alarm is ringing and the user wants to stop it as there are no thieves)